passionlim/intensive/Script_HW_5th_week_5th_day.md

 Fortunately, I got some advice from my classmates and my instructor for the concern about the improvement.
 Regarding the advice, I should simplify the expression and the flow in the essay according to my uncovered ability.
 Then I assumed myself to become an elemetray school student.
 It began helping me to advance a bit.
 Since around 4th week, I had noticed my improvement in my essays.
 They became more pursuasive and well-organized compared to my previous ones.

 And now just a week is left to the end.
 I have archived improvement a bit for giving a speech and writing essays.
 Furthuremore I can again feel as confident as I did before this retreat.
-Finally I'm making it a point to come up to the scratch for my English study journey.
+Finally I can come up to the scratch for my English study journey.
 It goes without saying that hard works pays off.
-I appreciate my encouraging classmates, my enthusiatic instructor and all staffs to support us.